[KB8566] "Peer certificate is going to expire" error in ESET PROTECT On-Prem

 Click to expand

-As part of the installation process, ESET PROTECT On-Prem requires that you create a peer Certificate Authority and a peer certificate for Agents.
-These certificates are used to authenticate products distributed under your license.
+As part of the installation process, ESET PROTECT On-Prem requires that you create a Certification Authority and Peer Certificate for Agents.
+These certificates are used to authenticate applications distributed under your subscription.

 If the Agent certificate expires, the agent will not notify you, but you will see warnings in ESET PROTECT On-Prem for 30 days before expiration.
 After expiration, the Agent will still attempt to connect, and client computers will not be removed automatically.
 However, they will stop connecting, and the server task "Delete not connecting computers" will eventually remove them if configured to do so.